Working the Enquiry: Opening Meetings: Evaluation of Information Provided

 Establish there and then the nature of the omissions.
 Were they a particular type of receipt, regular cash extractions, cheques from certain customers, or the inflation or creation of false expenses?

-If it becomes clear that the case falls within the criteria set out at EM0364, due to size or suspected serious fraud you should immediately stop the meeting and contact the Evasion Referral Team (ERT).
+If it becomes clear that the case falls within the criteria set out at EM0364, due to size or suspected serious fraud you should immediately stop the meeting and contact the Evasion Management Team (EMT).
 If after consultation it is agreed that your enquiry can proceed, SI will provide advice on how to proceed.

 You should also ask the taxpayer for an explanation of any other omission or understatement which he or she has admitted EM1836.